davidmarkclements/0x/readme.md

 Default: dark

+### --quiet | -q

+Limit output, the only output will be fatal errors or the path to the `flamegraph.html` upon successful generation.

+Default: false

+### --silent | -s

+Suppress all output, except fatal errors.

+Default: false

+### --json-stacks

+Save the intermediate JSON tree representation of the stacks.

+Default: false

-### --stacks-only
+### --collect-only

 Don't generate the flamegraph, only create the stacks output.
-If assigned to '-' stacks output will come through stdout.
-Use this in combination with the `-c gen` argument to generate the flamegraph from raw stacks.

-Options: false | true | -

-Examples:

-`0x --stacks-only my-app.js`

-`0x --stacks-only=- my-app.js`

 Default: false

+### --visualize-only

+Supply a path to a profile folder to build or rebuild visualization from original stacks.
+Similar to --gen flag, except specify containing folder instead of stacks file.

+Default: ''

+### --log-output

+Specify `stdout` or `stderr` as 0x's output stream.

+Default: stderr

 ### --trace-info